rackerlabs/technical-blog/content/blog/2019-11-18-six-common-roadblocks-when-implementing-cpq-software-and-how-overcome-them/index.md

 ogTitle: "Six common roadblocks when implementing CPQ software and how to overcome them"
 ogDescription: "Significant growth also comes with increased complexity--if your Configure, Price, Quote (CPQ) process isn’t growing with you, your pain points soon become evident."
 canonical: https://blog.rackspace.com/6-common-roadblocks-when-implementing-cpq-software-and-how-to-overcome-them/
+slug: "six common roadblocks when implementing cpq software and how overcome them"
 ---

 Your company’s sales team is growing, and your books are in the black.
 While